Aryankids/PriorityPass/README.md

 ---

-#### 🗄️ Database Optimization
+#### 🗄️ Database Optimisation
-Optimizations designed for high-throughput workloads and sustainable growth:
+Optimisations designed for high-throughput workloads and sustainable growth:
 - Indexing Strategy: Index all foreign keys and frequently queried fields.
 - Partitioning: Bookings table partitioned by month for faster access.
 - Archival: Move bookings older than 6 months to cold storage.